cosmicespresso/airtable_as_cms/README.md

 ## Airtable as CMS

-Boilerplate code for a frontend that uses [Airtable](https://airtable.com/) as a CMS.
+Boilerplate code for a very simple frontend that uses [Airtable](https://airtable.com/) as a CMS.
 Built using `create-react-app`.

 Read more about the Airtable API [here](https://airtable.com/api).

+This is barebones, and it simply fetches and displays the data in a table as cleanly as possible.

 ## How to run locally